-Performance testing measures how well systems perform when subjected to various workloads.
-The key qualities being tested are stability and responsiveness.
-Performance testing shows the robustness and reliability of systems in general, along with the specific potential breaking points. k6 is an open source framework built to make performance testing fun for developers.
+Performance testing measures how well systems respond when subjected to a variety of workloads.
+The key qualities being tested for performance are stability and responsiveness.
+Performance testing shows the robustness and reliability of systems in general, along with specific potential breaking points. k6 is an open source framework built to make performance testing fun for developers.

 Prerequisites